erdemire21/Text-RAG/README.md

 rag = RAGPipeline(model_name="microsoft/Phi-3-mini-4k-instruct", directory='your_directory', max_new_tokens=1000)
 ```
 In this example, we create an instance of the `RAGPipeline` class, specifying the `directory` parameter as `'your_directory'`, the model as phi-3 and the `max_new_tokens` parameter as `1000`.

+Make sure that your directory contains at least one pdf or txt file.
+If not either add one or modify the code to read whatever your file type is in prepare documents part.

 ### Step 2: Create an index
 ```python